bioinf/Sibelia/USAGE.md

 are placed in the output directory.
 If you want to place temporary files in another folder due to some reasons, use this parameter.
 Although the files exist only for a very short period of time, they can be quite big -- ~20*N bytes, where N is the total size of all input genomes.
+You can also use switch

+	--inram

+that will force "Sibelia" to not create any temporary files and store all it's data in RAM.

 Output description
 ==================